 Biblical teaching affirms that, if we have genuinely trusted in Jesus Christ as our Savior, the focus of our lives will be changed.
-If we do not have a persistent desire to follow the teachings of Christ, we probably have not been saved.
-The crucial evidence of our salvation is the desire to follow the teachings of Christ, because even genuine Christians will experience many failures.
-Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a specific requirement that is necessary for a person to have eternal salvation.
+If we do not have an ongoing desire to follow the teachings of Christ, we probably have not been saved.
+The crucial evidence of our salvation is the desire to follow the teachings of Christ, although even genuine Christians will experience many failures.
+Scriptures such as James 2:14-19, Matthew 7:20, and Ephesians 2:8-10 provide support for the belief that good works are outward evidence of a person’s faith, rather than a requirement that is necessary for a person to have eternal salvation.

 In reference to Ephesians 2:8-10, James R. White says on page 151 of his book entitled The Roman Catholic Controversy,

 [All] of salvation is of God.
 Were this not the case, we would certainly boast!
 The purpose of God is clearly presented: we have been created in Christ Jesus unto good works – not by good work, not with the help of good works, but that we might perform good works!
 First comes full salvation from God, then, as a result, the works prompted by the Holy Spirit of God. . . .

-We believe the Bible is sufficiently clear that no amount of goods works can provide a person with justified assurance that he (or she) will have eternal salvation, if that person has not trusted in Jesus Christ as Savior.
+The Bible is sufficiently clear that, if a person has not trusted in Jesus Christ as Savior, no amount of goods works can provide that person with assurance that he (or she) will have eternal salvation,.
 Furthermore, the Bible indicates that eternal salvation is not dependent upon good works in addition to trust in Christ, but instead it indicates that good works are evidence that a person has genuinely trusted in Christ.

-[Our primary focus in this article is on the significance of good works, but what about bad deeds?
-The Appendix that follows provides a relatively brief discussion of the significance of the bad deeds of Christians.]
+[Note: Our primary focus in this article is on the significance of good works, but what about sinful works or deeds?
+The Appendix that follows provides a relatively brief discussion of the significance of the sinful works of Christians.]

 What About Sinful Works?